 We encourage physicians and associates to support the United Way, a pillar of our community that underwrites critical services and innovative efforts that help thousands of children and adults.
-The United Way encompasses 305 programs, 155 agency partners, and about a dozen strategic initiatives and collaboratives that serve more than 622,000 people throughout the Greater Cincinnati and Northern Kentucky area each year.
-For more information about the United Way, or to see a complete list of participating agencies,visit the United Way online.
+The United Way encompasses 206 programs provided by 137 agency partners and number of strategic initiatives and collaboratives that serve 10 counties in Ohio, Kentucky and Indiana.
+For more information about the United Way, or to see a complete list of participating agencies, visit the United Way online.

 A thriving arts sector enriches the community in which we live.
 That's why the Mayfield Clinic proudly participates in the annual ArtsWave campaign (formerly known as the Fine Arts Fund).
 Donations to the ArtsWave campaign help support over 100 large and small arts organization throughout the region.
 For more information about ArtsWave, visit ArtsWave online.

 The Mayfield Clinic began its long partnership with the Think First National Injury Prevention Foundation www.thinkfirst.org through the efforts of Mayfield neurosurgeon Thomas Saul, MD.
 In 1986 Dr. Saul helped establish the National Brain and Spinal Cord Injury Prevention Foundation, which in 1990 changed its name to the ThinkFirst National Injury Prevention Foundation.
 Dr. Saul introduced Think First in Cincinnati at Good Samaritan Hospital and helped promote the slogan "Feet first, first time," which exhorts swimmers to check water levels before diving in.